 Getting to Glacier Bear Lodge is simples, as Alaska Airlines flies through Yakutat twice daily.

 Related Onsite Offerings

-The lodge has drift boats that will take you on a 14 mile drift down the most beautiful river in Southeast Alaska!
+The lodge has drift boats that will take you on a 14 mile drift down the most beautiful river in Southeast Alaska!close

 Looking for an incredibly personalized experience for you and a small group?
 The Northwoods Lodge could be right up your alley.
 This small, family-owned business is based in the village of Skwentna, Alaska, and takes pride in their personal service, dedication to good fishing, and unbridled hospitality.